CZ-NIC/knot/doc/configuration.rst

 .. code-block:: console

-  $ keymgr zone key generate myzone.test algorithm RSASHA256 size 1024 activate +1d
+  $ keymgr zone key generate myzone.test algorithm RSASHA256 size 1024 active +1d

 Take the key ID (or key tag) of the old RSA key and disable it the same time the new key gets activated: